OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * The grantee (or data subject) obtains a record of the consent at point in time consent is provided so as to be contextually #usable
 * The grantee (or data subject) and the grantor (Data Controller) can use the receipt to communicate about the consent and its management
-* The consent receipt can be used by the grantee (data subject) and the grantor (Data Controller) to prove consent post the point in time the consent is provided

- a contact data is needed
+* The consent receipt can be used by the grantee (data subject) and the grantor (Data Controller) to prove consent post the point in time the consent is provided a contact data is required

 ## 3.2 Explicit Consent
 * All Core Fields are required, some
 * All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance